luwanise/sharebite/README.md

 - **User Authentication:** Donors and recipients can create accounts and log in.
 - **Donation Listings:** Donors can post food items, and recipients can view and claim donations.
-- **Location-based Filtering:** Donations are listed based on proximity.
 - **Simple Notifications:** Users are notified when new donations are posted.

 ## Tech Stack